Neighbors oppose location of McHenry County solar panels

 Novack's company is putting up solar panel farms across the state in response to a mandate by Illinois lawmakers to increase the state's use of renewable energy.
 But in McHenry County they have run into substantial opposition from residents near the proposed site.
 Many filled the room at Wednesday's zoning board hearing.

-"Who is going to buy a lot next to a solar farm?" wondered Walter We3idner, who has owned the property next door for more than 60 years.
+"Who is going to buy a lot next to a solar farm?" wondered Walter Weidner, who has owned the property next door for more than 60 years.

 Many opponents said they support the concept of renewable energy, just in a different locations.
 They said they are concerned about issues ranging from decreases property value, to taxes, to glare from the panels.